Ordina-Group/cursus-docker/markdown/mesosmarathon.md

 ## Instructions
 - Create a new **wolf3d.yml** file for the application
   - You can use the yml from the demo webapp as a starting point
-- Change the networkmode from HOST to BRIGE (mandatory!).
+- Change the networkmode from HOST to BRIDGE (mandatory!).
   - You need to change more then just the mode, make sure you read: https://mesosphere.github.io/marathon/docs/ports.html
 - Deploy at least 2 instances
 - Application should be made available at: